octopus-asorkin/docs/docs/deployments/patterns/auto-scaling-deployment-targets/core-concepts.md

 # Scale Out Event

 A scale out event is when virtual machines are added to an auto-scaling group.
-A scale out event can be triggered automatically via a configured rule, or manually by a person.
+It can be triggered automatically via a configured rule, or manually by a person.
 When a scale out event occurs, the new virtual machines will need to be added to Octopus Deploy.

 Link to registering virtual machines with Octopus Deploy.